Sv443-Network/UserUtils/README.md

 new DataStore(options: DataStoreOptions)
 ```

-A class that manages a sync & async JSON database that is persistently saved to and loaded from GM storage.
+A class that manages a sync & async JSON database that is persistently saved to and loaded from GM storage, localStorage or sessionStorage.
 Also supports automatic migration of outdated data formats via provided migration functions.
 You may create as many instances as you like as long as they have different IDs.

-The class' internal methods are all declared as protected, so you can extend this class and override them if you need to add your own functionality.
+The class' internal methods are all declared as protected, so you can extend this class and override them if you need to add your own functionality, like changing the location data is stored.

+If you have multiple DataStore instances and you want to be able to easily and safely export and import their data, take a look at the [DataStoreSerializer](#datastoreserializer) class.
+It combines the data of multiple DataStore instances into a single object that can be exported and imported as a whole by the end user.

 ⚠️ The data is stored as a JSON string, so only JSON-compatible data can be used.
-Circular structures and complex objects will throw an error on load and save.
+Circular structures and complex objects will throw an error on load and save or cause otherwise unexpected behavior.
-⚠️ The directives `@grant GM.getValue` and `@grant GM.setValue` are required for this to work.
+⚠️ The directives `@grant GM.getValue` and `@grant GM.setValue` are required if the storageMethod is left as the default of `"GM"`

 The options object has the following properties:
 | Property | Description |